-Following the abolition of the Local Government Ombudsman, Section 45 of the Education Act 2011 has repealed the power to complain to a Local Commissioner and this is effective from 31st July 2012.
+Following the abolition of the Local Government Ombudsman, Section 45 of the Education Act 2011 has repealed the power to complain to a Local Commissioner and this was effective from 31st July 2012.
 Consequently, with effect from 1st August 2012, any unresolved school complaints will have a final route of appeal direct to the Secretary of State for Education.
+The Secretary of State has a duty to consider all complaints raised but will only intervene where the governing board has acted unlawfully or unreasonably and where it is expedient or practical to do so.